 Religion and Spirituality

 - Consider a tree with fruits.
-Religion is the finger pointing at the fruit (i.e., Spirituality) urging us that if we eat that fruit (Spirituality) we will gain Spiritual Realization (Mool-Realization).
+Religion is the finger pointing at the fruit (i.e., Spirituality) urging us that if we eat that fruit (Spirituality) we will gain Spiritual Realization (Mool-abidance).
 But Unfortunately, the majority of us (over 99.9 percent category) keep holding on the finger and just keep looking at the fruit (Spirituality) from a distance, instead of eating it.
 What’s the result?
-We miss out Spirituality, which is the Essence of religion.
+We miss out Spirituality.

-Although the SGGS reveals to us that we all have the capacity to Realize our Mool (Source, Origin, Jot…) “here” and “now”, but only a “rare” one develops the taste for true Spirituality.
+Although the SGGS reveals to us that we all have the capacity to abide in our Mool (Jot Saroop, True Nature…) “here” and “now”, but only a “rare” one develops the taste for true Spirituality.

 Thus the Gurbani’s approach is very practical, logical and free of dogmatism and life-denial.
 In other words, the SGGS does not Teach us a theoretical or reactionary spirituality that would further bind us to Maya.